Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Julian was just…*unmissable.* He was exactly as tall as Gonzo but somehow so much *more* in every way, it was honestly difficult to believe it even standing there, taking it all in.
 He too was on team silkies-and-nothing-else, which were somehow even less modest than Gonzo’s and honestly...yeah.
 Standing side-by-side, the difference between them was somehow like a scrawny late-teen standing proudly next to his absolutely *terrifying* hulk of an older brother, though they didn’t look much alike.
 The infamous photography really didn’t do him justice.

-In one go, Dyer’s conception of “epic” was re-defined for the second time that day, having leaped from Gonzo to Etsicitty.
+In one go, Dyer’s conception of "epic" was re-defined for the second time that day, having leaped from Gonzo to Etsicitty.
 The beastly ambassador was definitely friendly, though.

-“Hey!
+"Hey!
 Nice to meecha.
-I’m Julian, this is Al and Xiú, my boys here are Tristan and Ramsey.”
+I’m Julian, this is Al and Xiú, my boys here are Tristan and Ramsey."

 Julian’s rough paw *completely* swallowed Dyer’s hand and a truly painful crush ensued, one just barely long enough to qualify as a handshake, and which came just short of eliciting a wince (or a cry) from Dyer.
 He got the impression the huge man didn’t mean anything bad by it all, but could have *accidentally* crushed his hand to a slurry if he wasn’t paying attention.

 Friendly, sure.
 But he sure as fuck was marking his territory.

-“Uh, hi.
-Good to meet you, sir.”
+"Uh, hi.
+Good to meet you, sir."

-“Eh,” he reached up and scratched the back of his head, “you can just call me Julian if you want.”
+"Eh," he reached up and scratched the back of his head, "you can just call me Julian if you want."
 Okay, fair enough.
 The Midwestern was strong in this guy, so much so he probably didn’t even realise how fuckin’ intimidating that casual little flex of his arm honestly was.
 His bicep had a *wicked* peak and it was fuckin’ *huge,* as big as his head!
 Add the *rest* of his arm, and...

-“...Right!
+"...Right!
 Julian.
-So, how did you and, uh, Gonzo here meet?”
+So, how did you and, uh, Gonzo here meet?"

-“I’m his wrasslin ‘dummy!”
+"I’m his wrasslin ‘dummy!"
 Gonzo blurt out happily, now sans-shirt again and looking ready to go play, while Dyer tried not to boggle at the kid’s physique.
-“We got paired up as training buddies.”
+"We got paired up as training buddies."

-“He’s an eager fella,” Julian noted, fondly.
-“Knows how to push me good and hard.”
+"He’s an eager fella," Julian noted, fondly.
+"Knows how to push me good and hard."

 ...Christ.
 Dyer wasn’t a wimp or a weakling, and he had a pretty good bod for a little lanky guy.
 He’d never felt self-conscious around anyone, not even Walker’s superman build or Heembo’s massive murder-bear muscularity.
 But *these* guys were just so far past all of them, and the ambassador in particular was so ludicrously *stacked…*

 He’d never felt so fuckin’ small or *useless.* Maybe that was a stupid feeling, maybe it was overly macho, but just *standing* next to those two made him feel like less of a man.

 Neither of them seemed to notice, really.
 Gonzo in particular was just...this huge *puppy* of a man, and seemed super excited to share his happy-time with his New Friend.
-“Fuck yeah I do!
+"Fuck yeah I do!
 Mostly ‘cuz I’m dumb enough to keep volunteering for abuse.
 Dude here’s a match for Vemik!
-I’m really just grappling practice and a lifting buddy, and sometimes a wrestling coach, too.”
+I’m really just grappling practice and a lifting buddy, and sometimes a wrestling coach, too."

-“Mhmm,” Julian nodded.
-“Fella’s got *mad* skills.
-I only really win ‘cuz I’m much stronger.”
+"Mhmm," Julian nodded.
+"Fella’s got *mad* skills.
+I only really win ‘cuz I’m much stronger."

-“...Really?”
+"...Really?"

 Julian at least seemed to know he was indulging, so with a sheepish and slightly apologetic grin, he stood a little taller, brought his arms forward, and-